TalaoDAO/Web3IDPay/README.md

 ## Getting Started

 1. Read the main [specification document](stablecoin_oidc4vp.md).
-2. Explore error handling in [error_handling_and_recovery.md](error_handling_and_recovery.md).
-3. Use this as a foundation for developing compliant stablecoin payment solutions with EUDI-compatible wallets.
+2. Use this as a foundation for developing compliant stablecoin payment solutions with EUDI-compatible wallets.

 ---